Second day of record-breaking heat in Western Washington

 The temperature hit 90 degrees by 2:30 p.m. at Seattle-Tacoma International Airport.
 The previous record there for June 12 was 85 degrees, set in 1999, according to the National Weather Service in Seattle.

-This is the first day this year Sea-Tac has hit 90 degrees.
+This is the first day this year Sea-Tac has reached 90 degrees.

+The temperature has continued to rise in the afternoon, reaching 92 degrees by 4 p.m.
 By the end of the day, more records are expected to have toppled.

 On Tuesday, Seattle-Tacoma International Airport hit 87, three degrees higher than the record for the date set in 1989.
 Olympia notched 87, one degree higher than its 1989 record.
 And Quillayute, Clallam County, soared to 91 degrees, shattering its previous record of 77, set in 1999.